-It can be clearly seen that the phase transition strength in this $f$ region is larger than in the SM case and the phase transition strength increases as $f$ decreases.
-Although this strength is still not enough to trigger a first order phase transition, the potential of CHM can still be seen since the composite part does indeed contribute to the phase transition strength.
-Indeed, it can be seen more clearly if we consider a larger $f$ region, as long as $f>v$, at \autoref{fig:SMvsCHM_strength_f}.
-It can be seen from Fig.\ref{fig:SMvsCHM_strength_f} that the phase transition strength continues to increase as $f$ decreases.
-Looking at the \autoref{tab:EWPT_CHM_300-500}, the phase transition strength has already surpassed 1 when $f<420$ GeV.
-The graph also breaks, with a sharp peak appearing in the $f=300-400$ GeV region.
-However, the behavior of the graph in the region $\epsilon\approx 1$ is not really meaningful because the effective potential must satisfy $s_h^2\ll1$, and this approximation leads to some VEV Higgs region (not in the entire Higgs VEV one).
+It can be clearly observed that the phase transition strength in this $f$ region is larger than in the SM case, and the phase transition strength increases as $f$ decreases.
+Although this strength is still insufficient to trigger a first-order phase transition, the potential of the CHM remains evident seen since the composite part does contribute to the phase transition strength.
+Indeed, this can be seen more clearly if we consider a larger $f$ region, as long as $f>v$, as shown in \autoref{fig:SMvsCHM_strength_f}.
+From Fig.\ref{fig:SMvsCHM_strength_f}, it is evident that the phase transition strength continues to increase as $f$ decreases.
+Referring to the \autoref{tab:EWPT_CHM_300-500}, the phase transition strength has already surpassed 1 when $f<420$ GeV.
+The graph also exhibits a sharp peak in the $f=300-400$ GeV region.
+However, the behavior of the graph in the region $\epsilon\approx 1$ is not really meaningful because the effective potential must satisfy $s_h^2\ll1$, and this approximation leads to some VEV Higgs region (not in the entire Higgs VEV domain).

-\section{EWPT with Dilaton}
+\section{EWPT with dilaton}

-From the results in the previous section, we can expect that the MCHM is not complete and there may be another way to explain and evaluate the phase transitions of MCHM.
+From the results in the previous section, we can infer that the MCHM is not complete and there may be an alternative way to explain and evaluate the phase transitions of the MCHM.
 From the beginning of Sec\ref{iv} until now, we have assumed that the composite part breaks the symmetry before the electroweak symmetry breaking occurs.
-However, this is just an assumption, because there is no reason why the symmetry of the composite part should be broken before the electroweak breaking.
-The Higgs-Dilaton Composite model is a model which built on the premise, the symmetries can be broken at the same time.
+However, this is merely an assumption, because there is no reason why the symmetry of the composite part should be broken before the electroweak breaking.
+The Higgs-dilaton Composite model is a model built on the premise that symmetries can be broken simultaneously.
 Specifically, at high energies, the Lagrangian will contain an additional symmetry under the scale transformation $x^\mu\to b^{-1}x^\mu$.
-Then, this symmetry is broken at the same time as the electroweak breaking, and the breaking is described by the Dilaton field $\chi$.
-The model is now no longer a tunneling of just the higgs minimum but of the common higgs-Dilaton minimum.
+Then, this symmetry is broken at the same time as the electroweak breaking, and the breaking is described by the dilaton field $\chi$.
+The model is now no longer a tunneling of just the Higgs minimum but of the common Higgs-dilaton minimum.